 The fly must be a recognized type of artificial fly, which includes streamer, bucktail, tube fly, wet fly, dry fly, nymph, popper and bug.
 The use of any other type of lure or natural or preserved bait, either singularly or attached to the fly, is expressly prohibited.
-Only a single fly is allowed.
-Dropper flies are prohibited.
-The fact that a fly can be cast with a fly rod is not evidence in itself that it fits the definition of a fly.
-The use of any lure designed to entangle or foul hook a fish is prohibited.
-No scent, either natural or artificial is allowed on flies.
-The use of scented material in a fly is prohibited.
+Only a single fly is allowed with the exception of dropper flies that may be used only in the circumstances described below.